 We want to identify the third group of people if we hope to do research on Richmond’s line.

 Even in the shared matches list between my dad and Match #1, we can see something interesting.
 Match#1 does NOT match #5 or #7.
 This likely means that #5 and #7 represent either Richmond’s line OR Lilly’s line.
 This theory gains strength when I realize that #5 and #7 both have Lilly’s maiden surname in their trees.
 I can then turn to genealogy research to confirm the theory that my dad, #5 and #7 all share ancestry on Lilly’s side.

 But I won’t do that right now because I am laser focused on Richmond’s line and I’ve now identified some matches (#1, #2-4, #6, #8-9), who are likely just related to the Claunch side.
 These become my new priority matches to answer the question, “Who is Richmond’s father?”

 Next up: it’s time to do genealogy research.
 I look at the online trees of these matches and try to figure out how they’re related to each other through traditional research methods.
 If I can find their common ancestor, I know that I am somehow related to that family as well.

 Now you try it!

 You can DO this DNA thing, and we can help you.
-Purchase our popular DIY DNA “manual:” Your DNA Guide—the Book.
-Or start with our inexpensive Finding an Ancestor Using Your DNA quick reference guide, which walks you step-by-step through the process described in the article above.
-(Can’t decide which you want?
-Get the book—it has a whole “find your ancestor” section in it.)
+Start with our inexpensive Finding an Ancestor Using Your DNA quick reference guide, which walks you step-by-step through the process described in the article above.
+You’ll be working through your connection with matches and making new discoveries in no time!